Liu Hong (race walker): Career

 She first came to prominence by winning the World Junior and Asian Games titles in 2006.
 After a poor global debut at the 2007 World Championships in Athletics (19th), she rebounded with a fourth-place finish at the 2008 Beijing Olympics.
 However, since Russia's Olga Kaniskina was disqualified in March 2016 for doping, Liu is expected to be awarded the bronze medal.
 She secured her first major medal at the 2009 World Championships in Athletics, taking the bronze medal.
 Later that year she took the national title at the 11th Chinese National Games.

 Liu retained her title at the 2010 Asian Games and broke the Games record with a time of 1:30:06 hours.
 She opened her 2011 season with a win on the 2011 racewalking circuit at the Memorial Mario Albisetti.
 She followed this with a win in Taicang, equalling her personal best in the process.
 A third circuit win came in Dublin that year.
 She won the gold medal at the 2011 World Championships in Athletics.
 Liu broke the Asian record for the 20 km walk in Taicang in 2012, defeating Wang Yan's decade-old record with a time of 1:25:46 hours.

 She placing third behind Qieyang Shenjie who also broke her Asian record, at the 2012 London Olympics.
 Liu won at the 2012 IAAF World Race Walking Challenge Final, however, and defeated Qieyang en route to breaking Jin Bingjie's 22-year-old Asian record for the 5000 m walk at the Chinese University Games.
 She set an event record in her first race of 2013, winning the Memorial Albisetti in a time of 1:27:06 hours.

 She broke the world record for the 20 km walk at the Gran Premio Cantones de La Coruña.
 Taking advantage of warm conditions, she completed the distance in 1:24:38 hours, walking the second 10 km faster than the first, to improve the world record by 24 seconds.
 This was the fastest time ever, also beating Olimpiada Ivanova and Olga Kaniskina's times that were not ratified as records due to a lack of international judges.

 After testing positive for higenamine in May 2016, she was banned from 13 June to 13 July 2016.

 She won the gold medal with 1:28:35 in women's 20 km walk at Rio Olympic Games on 19 August 2016.

 After a year off competition to have a baby, in 2019 she became the first woman ever to finish the 50 kilometer walk in less than four hours, finishing in 3 hours, 59 minutes and 15 seconds at the Chinese Race Walk Grand Prix.

 Later that year, she won her third gold medal in the 20 km walk at the 2019 World Championships in Athletics in Doha, Qatar.

+On 19 August 2026, Liu announced her retirement.